 In Pittsburgh I was working in this private school and it was a school for kids with special needs.
 So, I was working in this special education school and I have had a lot of different experiences in my life.
 I was always in the field of teaching.
-I taught languages: Italian and Spanish to English speakers.
+[For example] I taught languages: Italian and Spanish to English speakers.

 Do you feel any big differences from your past jobs or your high school experience compared to the high school?

 Oh, well definitely, you can tell from my accent that I’m Italian.
 So I attended a high school in Italy, and it was definitely a different setting.
 It was a bit smaller.
 In Italy, for example, you don’t structure the classes like here.
 So there’s one class and the teachers are moving instead of students.
 Very different approach in general.

 How are you adjusting to Brookline, do you like it here?